rucio/rucio/doc/source/installing_server.rst

    $> curl -vvv -X GET -H "Rucio-Account: ddmlab" -H "Rucio-Username: xxxxx" -H "Rucio-Password: xxxx" https://localhost/auth/userpass

-you should get back an HTTP OK with a Rucio-Auth-Token in the HTTP header
+you should get back an HTTP OK with a X-Rucio-Auth-Token in the HTTP header